-Solar panels collect sunlight throughout the day and convert sunlight into energy, which is then consumed by household appliances.
+Solar panels collect sunlight throughout the day and convert it into energy, which then powers household appliances.

 The average Sydney household can save up to $900 a year by installing a 4-kilowatt solar system on their roof (Energy saver).
-Larger savings are possible when a solar panel and battery is installed.
+Larger savings are possible when both a solar panel and battery system are installed.

 How much do solar panels cost?

-The cost of your system will be relative to system size, the brand you have chosen and warranty.
+The cost of your system will be relative to the system size, the brand you have chosen and the included warranty.
 For quotes on a solar panel system, check out the Brighte Marketplace.

 Which solar panels are the best?

-To determine the best solar panels, look at the efficiencies of the solar panels, pricing and warranty offered by each brand.
+To determine the best solar panels, look at the efficiencies of the solar panels, pricing and the warranty offered by each brand.

 Types of solar panels